Site-to-Site Internet Traffic Control: Introduction

 We leverage this trend to reduce a content provider's dependence on the ISPs with respect to how its traffic is managed.
 In particular, we propose deploying a delay-based congestion controller at the edge of the sender's domain that controls the aggregate outgoing rate of each traffic bundle to match its bottleneck rate in the network.
 This effectively \emph{moves} the queues built by the traffic in the bundle from the bottleneck within the network to the sender’s domain itself, thus allowing the sender to enforce its desired traffic management policies on it.

 \fi

 As shown in Figure~\ref{fig:deploy:arch}, \name implements its source site and destination site functions in a \emph{\inbox} and \emph{\outbox}, respectively.
-The \inbox of one site pairs with the \outbox of another site when sending traffic to it.\footnote{One \inbox can pair with multiple {\outbox}es and vice versa.} These two middleboxes measure congestion signals such as the round-trip time (RTT) and the rate at which packets are received, and passes these signals to a congestion control algorithm at the sendbox (\S\ref{s:design}) to dynamically compute the bundle's sending rate.
+The \inbox of one site pairs with the \outbox of another site when sending traffic to it.\footnote{One \inbox can pair with multiple {\outbox}es and vice versa.} These two middleboxes measure congestion signals such as the round-trip time (RTT) and the rate at which packets are received, and pass these signals to a congestion control algorithm at the sendbox (\S\ref{s:design}) to dynamically compute the bundle's sending rate.
 We introduce a lightweight method for the coordination between the \inbox and the \outbox that does not require any per-flow state and can be deployed in a mode that forwards packets without modification. \name requires no changes to the end hosts or to network routers.

 Our focus thus far has been to control traffic only within a given bundle and not across different bundles.
 Furthermore, as we will discuss in \S\ref{s:deploy}, there may be instances where \name cannot improve performance for the bundled traffic, and falls back to the status quo; \ie the performance achieved today when queues build in the network instead of the edge.
-For example, when traffic between the two sites traverses different paths with different levels of congestion, \name will detect this and performance will revert to the status quo, but if all of these paths have the same rates, then performance will improve.
+For example, when traffic between the two sites traverses different paths with different levels of congestion, \name will detect this and performance will revert to the status quo.